 Next time you reach for a cup of joe, consider green or white tea instead.
-Studies show that green and white teas contain antioxidants that can inhibit growth in existing tumors.
+Green and white teas also contain antioxidants that are thought to inhibit growth in existing tumors.
 Additionally, these antioxidants help prevent the kind of cell damage that can lead to initial tumor growth.
 An added bonus: White tea has been shown to also prevent polyp growth that can lead to colon cancer.

 Dial back dairy

-While vitamin D and calcium have an important role to play in men’s health, getting them from dairy may not be the best option.
-Numerous studies have shown that men who consume large amounts of milk or other dairy products have an increased risk of developing prostate cancer.
+While vitamin D and calcium have an important role to play in men's health, getting them from dairy may not be the best option.
+The medical community agrees that men who consume large amounts of milk or other dairy products have an increased risk of developing prostate cancer.
 Researchers suspect that the high calcium and animal fat content in milk and dairy products are to blame.
-Reducing dairy, red meat and animal fat intake has been shown to reduce risk.
+Reducing dairy, red meat and animal fat intake may reduce risk.

 Plan a PSA test